- the human body

 How we think about design at usethings:

-Some things are inevitable; a chair is stable with 4 points of contact with the floor, many designers are pushing these boundaries; we all want recognition, but simple functioning objects will do.
+Some things are inevitable; a chair is stable with four points of contact with the floor.
+Many designers are pushing these boundaries; we all want recognition, but simple functioning objects will do.
 Especially if you look at the impacts embedded in some design decisions.
 While we love a beautifully shaped chair but if 50% of the timber has been wasted to arrive at the form; why push the boundaries just to escape inevitability.
 It is humble design.

 “… a generic system, with the function of taking on a new status within a profession, in this way breaking free of the limits implied by the discipline.”

 We love Martí Guixé who call himself an Ex-designer http://www.ex-designer.com/.
 This resonates not so much challenging limits of the discipline, but breaking free of expectations and aspirations in design.
 It somehow frees us to do what we do.
-Frees us from seeking external acknowledgement other than making relevant stuff for ourselves and other people.
+Frees us from seeking external acknowledgement other than making relevant stuff.

 Having spent an entire day in Melbourne traffic chasing down veneer and linoleum for the All-ply tables we began to question the balance of time and resources going into a specific part or function of a design.
 Would local design be working with what is near-by – not seeking exotic materials and processes.
 Some of which could make sense in large scale production but we are not large scale.
 Is it like the 100km food thing?
 Would that be too limiting?
 What does design look like if oil (transport fuel) is scarce or too expensive?
 And is what we make relevant to our community like Designo Patagonia who are engaged in local design.

-This has all the connotations of the ‘slow’ movement but we’d like to add to this the time it takes to understand and evolve a design, for example our new stools are in our office and we are feeling what it’s like to work on them for hours, and even the changes to the body from using them for months – with no back the balance and strength of the body changes.
+This has all the connotations of the ‘slow’ movement but we’d like to add to this the time it takes to understand and evolve a design, for example prototype work-stools are in our office and we felt what it’s like to work on them for hours, and even the changes to the body from using them for years – with no back the balance and strength of the body changes.
 This experience takes time to embody and feed back into iterations of the design.
-You only begin to understand a design once you’ve made it ten times — then there is more to discover in the next hundred.
+The original leg sockets loosened after a year requiring a redesign with a leg brace.
+Then there is production — you only begin to understand a design once you’ve made it ten times — then there is more to discover in the next hundred.
+This feedback informs design so it becomes a slow evolution like the Windsor chairs we have in our store.

 We’ve been trying to find a way to express the resonance in an object that results from being hand made.
 Even simple forms that could be entirely machine produced seem to be different when made by hand.
 There is so much more to this than the term implies.
 Perhaps it is a quality without a name; Christopher Alexander talks about this in “The Timeless Way of Building”.
 There are vague hints of animism: consideration of the spirit of things, materials, and tools, in the making.